 Powerful team of applicants for the Future Center in Jena

 Jena is entering the application phase with an interdisciplinary project team.
 Christine Schickert is pulling the strings.
 She is the scientific director of the Collaborative Research Center Structural Change of Ownership at the University of Jena, and is heading the project together with Martin Fischer from the Central Project Management of the City of Jena.
 The application concept in terms of content is being developed in four working groups (WG).
 A top-class advisory board also provides important impulses and advice for the Jena bid concept.
-The advisory board includes Prof. von Puttkammer, Chair of Eastern European History and Co-Director of the Imre Kertész Kolleg, Wolfgang Tiefensee, Thuringian Minister of Economics, Science and Digital Society, Dr. Ute Lorenz, President of the Klassik-Stiftung Weimar or Prof. Lessenich, Director of the Institute for Social Research at the Goethe University Frankfurt.
+The members of the advisory board include Prof. von Puttkammer, Chair of Eastern European History and Co-Director of the Imre Kertész Kolleg, Wolfgang Tiefensee, Thuringian Minister of Economics, Science and Digital Society, Dr. Ute Lorenz, President of the Klassik-Stiftung Weimar and Prof. Lessenich, Director of the Institute for Social Research at Goethe University Frankfurt.